 Holiday entitlement calculator

-As part of their upcoming campaign about staff holiday pay, the government has released a holiday entitlement calculator.
+As part of the government holiday entitlement campaign, they have released a holiday entitlement calculator.
 Using this calculator, employers can work out holiday entitlement according to days or hours worked per week, casual or irregular hours, annualised hours, shifts, and compressed hours.
 This includes calculations for a full leave year or part of a leave year.

 A holiday pay calculator is a good short-term solution for calculating holiday entitlements.
 However, this method can become time-consuming for organisations with larger numbers of staff.
 Furthermore, staff contracts and working patterns can change, so holiday entitlement doesn’t always remain the same either.